Zomino/realtime-patterns/README.md

 # realtime-patterns

-A collection of patterns for implementing real-time client-server communication.
+A couple of patterns for implementing real-time client-server communication.

 ## Usage (for both examples)